conradz/rework-assets/README.md

  * `outputUrl`: The URL that is used to reference the output directory from the generated CSS.
 Defaults to the value of `output`, or empty if not specified.
+ * `onError`: A function that is called whenever an error occurs whil reading a file.
+This function can simply ignore the error if desired, which causes the URL to be unchanged from the source file.
+The default function throws the error.

 The path to each asset source is determined by the `base` directory and the `position.source` property of each node that is set when parsing with